 In this paper we describe the architecture and initial implementation of the International Solid Earth Research Virtual Observatory (iSERVO) [1].
 We base our design on a globally scalable distributed computing infrastructure (often termed "cyber-infrastructure" or "Grid infrastructure" [2][3]) that enables on-line data repositories, modeling and simulation codes, data mining tools, and visualization applications to be combined into a single cooperating system.
-We build this infrastructure around Web Services-based approach.
+We build this infrastructure around a Web Services-based approach.
 This report describes our efforts to couple science application codes to data sources using appropriate community standards.
+GPS stations, fault data, and seismic activity catalogs.
+These observational data sets are now available on-line in internet-accessible forms, and the quantity of this data is expected to grow explosively over the next decade.
+As part of our efforts in building SERVO, we are extending these online data repository capabilities so that they are not just available directly for human users, but may also be searched, filtered, and streamed to simulation codes that are also managed by SERVO services.